Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 The unix epoch was midnight on the first of January 1970, we can find out how much time has passed since then and then get that time in milliseconds.

-We need to do a quick type conversion, which we'll talk about next time, this just lets us use the number of microseconds to access the array.
-This conversion is lossy but it doesn't matter in this case.
+We need to do a quick type conversion, which we'll talk about next time, this just lets us use the number of milliseconds to access the array.
+This conversion is could truncate the data, but it doesn't matter in this case.

-Finally we can find the remainder after dividing by the length of the array by using the remainder operator
+Finally, we can find the remainder after dividing by the length of the array by using the remainder operator

 This gives us a random(ish) index into the array.